aengelberg/clocop/README.md

 - <code>($abs x)</code> - absolute value
 - <code>($weighted-sum [x y z ...] [a b c ...])</code> - given some vars and some constant ints, returns <code>ax + by + cz + ...</code>

+NOTE: sometimes you might want to mix constant numbers into your arithmetic statements (like X + 3).
+However, these piping functions require that you only input variables, but there is one exception:
+- When using <code>$+</code> on two or three arguments, CloCoP will use the streamlined addition constraints provided in JaCoP, which are suited for small numbers of variables.
+In this case, you can replace up to one argument with a constant integer. (e.g. <code>($+ x 1)</code>, or <code>($+ 4 x y)</code>)

 ### Equality

 Takes variables and returns a constraint.